€57,48 €47,50 hors TVA

 Informations générales

-Dominant White (DW) and White Spotting (Ws) are controlled by the KIT-gene.
-Dominant white is also described as the W-locus and White Spotting as the S-locus.
-The KIT-gene has three variants (alleles).
-The DW allele is dominant over the alleles Ws and N (Normal); allele Ws is dominant over allele N.
+Both Dominant White (DW) and White Spotting (Ws) are controlled by the KIT gene.
+Dominant White is also referred to as the W-locus, while White Spotting is known as the S-locus.
+The KIT gene has three variants (alleles), which means that both DW and Ws are included in this test.
+The DW allele is dominant over both the Ws and N (Normal) alleles, and the Ws allele is dominant over the N allele.

 Caractéristiques cliniques

-The dominant allele DW results in a white coat colour.
-One or two copies of the DW allele will result in a white-coated cat with varying degrees of hearing impairment.
-The allele Ws causes white spotting and the allele N has no effect on the coat colour.
+The dominant DW allele results in a white coat colour.
+Having one or two copies of the DW allele will produce a white-coated cat, often accompanied by varying degrees of hearing impairment.
+The Ws allele causes white spotting on the coat, while the N allele has no effect on coat colour.

 Additional Information